SlavyanaV/dish-dilemma/README.md

 ### Recipe Details Page 📝

-The recipe details page displays the full details of a recipe, including its name, category, image, and steps to prepare.
+The recipe details page displays the full details of a recipe, including its name, category, image, ingredients and steps to prepare.
 Users can also edit or delete the recipe from this page if they are owners of the recipe.

 ### Add Recipe Page 📝

-Users can add a new recipe by providing its name, category, image URL, and steps to prepare.
+Users can add a new recipe by providing its name, category, ingredients and steps to prepare.
+Picture of the dish is also required.
+Users can upload a picture directly from their device storage.

 ## Getting Started 🚀